Alex Kirilloff Preview, Player Props: Twins vs. Mets

 Alex Kirilloff At The Plate

-- Kirilloff has 13 doubles, a triple, eight home runs and 25 walks while hitting .270.
+- Kirilloff is hitting .268 with 13 doubles, a triple, eight home runs and 26 walks.

-- In 10.1% of his games this year, he has hit a home run, and 3.1% of his trips to the dish.
+- In 9.9% of his games this season, he has homered, and 3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.